Teamfight Tactics Items Guide - Empower Your Units With The Right Items!

 Placing Knight’s Vow on one of your main damage carries grants the wearer Knight class.
-It not only empowers your other Knights but also makes that champion and all the other ones significantly tankier against auto-attacks.
+It not only empowers your other Knights but also makes that champion and all the other ones significantly tankier against auto-attacks and magic damage.
 It’s even more powerful if you get six units of this class.
 Spellcasters are an obvious weakness of this play, but we already talked about the way of working around that.
 After the Knight's mini-rework in 9.15 it might become one of the most interesting items in the game.

 The rest of category-adding items is very rarely used and almost definitely not worth spending the Spatula.
 Darkin can be used on a champion with high attack speed if you have some Demons in your team (Demonbear used to be a legitimate strategy, now after the nerfs it's still viable, but not that great).
 Yuumi can help you out when you only have two Sorcerers, but your team has plenty of powerful ultimates (for instance a Demon comp, with Brand, Aatrox, Morgana and some random Sorc).
 Remember that Youmuu’s Ghostblade will give your champion not only the extra Assassin synergy but also the passive that causes them to stealth and jumps straight into enemy backline.
 You might not want that on your carry.